Skip to content

 • Difficulty Easy

-• Prep 15 minutes
+• Preparation 15 minutes

-• Cook 50 minutes
+• Cooking 50 minutes

-• Servings 4 people
+• Servings for 4 people

 Curious about Pollo alla Cacciatora?
 It’s a tasty main course rich in flavor, typical of Italy and originating from the peasant tradition: in Italy we usually eat this during Sunday lunch with family and friends, usually served with baked potatoes and polenta.